 Work samples must be accompanied by English translations.

-You are responsible that URL links remain active through January 31, 2018
+Please make sure that URL links remain active through January 31, 2018

 Phase Two of the Application

-For questions about the application process, email us at apply2KWF@umich.edu
+If you still have questions about the application process, email us at apply2KWF@umich.edu